 Aistear at St. Daigh’s NS

 In St. Daigh’s, Aistear takes place in the junior and senior infants classes for approximately 45 minutes over a six week block.
 Children experience physical play, games with rules, creative play, language play and pretend play.
 In consolidation, with these forms of play children integrate numeracy and literacy stations together with investigation and construction stations as well as using, jigsaws, board games, playdough, sand and many more resources to develop their language and role play skills around the theme of the term.
-Children will cover the following topics:-
+Children will cover the following topics throughout their time in Junior Infants and Senior Infants:-

-Vets Construction Site Cafe/Bakery Travel Agents/Airport Farm Post Office School Toy Shop
+Birthdays The Vets Construction Site The Emergency Services The Zoo Santa's Workshop Cafe/Bakery The Campsite Travel Agents/Airport Farm Post Office School Toy Shop

 We will have many other exciting topics to cover in the coming years.
 If you have any real life objects for the above themes that you would like to donate, we would happily accept!
 Also, we would like to invite guest speakers such as a vet, farmer, pilot or other occupations to visit.
 If you are one of these of know someone who is and could relate to 5/6 year olds please let us know.